 The remainder of the paper is organized as follows.
-In Sec.
-2, we describe the methodology for specifying the velocity inflow boundary conditions.
-In Sec.
-3, the inflow method is applied in the LES/PDF simulations involving the non-reactive and non-premixed modes described in Sec.
-1.1: we describe the computational methodology and the key simulation parameters, followed by a discussion on the comparisons of velocity statistics on the centerline and across the nozzle exits with the experimental data for all the modes.
-Finally, conclusions from this study are summarized in Sec.
-4.
+In Section 2, we describe the methodology for specifying the velocity inflow boundary conditions and compare it with previous related works.
+In Section 3, the inflow method is applied in the LES/PDF simulations involving the non-reactive and non-premixed modes described in Section 1.1: we describe the computational methodology and the key simulation parameters, followed by a discussion on the comparisons of velocity statistics on the centerline and across the nozzle exits with the experimental data for all the modes.
+Finally, conclusions from this study are summarized in Section 4.